AliDeveci/AID_Moneytolia_Task/README.md

-# SauceDemo Task - Hybrid (BDD and DDT) Framework With Cucumber
+# AutomationExercise Task - Hybrid (BDD and DDT) Framework With Cucumber

 ### Codes And Tests Prepared By :
 Ali Ihsan Deveci